Higher education will play an important role in our state’s economic recovery from the pandemic—and in driving prosperity for California’s future.

 Learn more about this vision—and the action and coordination it requires—in this blog post by Dr. Lande Ajose, Taskforce Chair and Senior Policy Advisor for Higher Education, Office of the Governor.

 The Taskforce believes California needs a recovery that courageously addresses inequities in post-secondary education that have created and exacerbated wealth gaps.
 California will thrive when we eliminate income inequality and disparities of credential and degree attainment by race and geography.

 What research uncovered

 Recovery with Equity recommendations were informed by extensive research on post-secondary and workforce outcomes and experiences in California.
-The research included review of key findings from existing reports, original analyses of publicly available data, and interviews and focus groups with 196 stakeholders across California.
+The research included review of key findings from existing reports, original analyses of publicly available data, and interviews, focus groups, and survey responses provided by 196 stakeholders across California.
 Together, these findings emphasize the work needed to ensure that the opportunity for success and economic mobility is equitable and available to all.

 Grounded in the conviction that equity in higher education is essential to a stronger California for All, the Recovery with Equity Taskforce identified four guiding principles, each supported by a set of actionable recommendations for policy and practice.

 Institutional cultures and approaches to teaching and learning that work for all learners, especially those left behind.

 2. Cultivate Inclusive, Engaging, and Equity-Oriented Learning Environments

 Streamlining Pathways to Degrees